BCDevOps/OpenShift4-Migration/docs/planning-your-migration.md

 Many applications also have dependencies on external (out of cluster) services.
 If access to these services is restricted, external access rules may be required (ie: firewall rules to allow traffic from the silver cluster)

-The new silver (and eventually gold) platforms will use a shared egress IP (or range), and restriction to an individual application by IP address will not be supported.  (this mimics the current pathfinder network model).
+The new Silver (and eventually gold) platforms will use a shared egress IP (or range), and restriction to an individual application by IP address will not be supported.  (this mimics the current pathfinder network model).

 Extending secure communication from applications within the cluster to applications in either another cluster, or the existing datacentre networks is in development.